-The program will be designed to expose the journalists to a variety of perspectives on this theme, and improve their understanding of Japan’s unique historical, socio-economic, and political constraints; the actual changes taking place; and implications of those changes for the U.S.-Japan alliance and regional security.
+The program will take place December 8-15 and will be designed to expose the journalists to a variety of perspectives on this theme, and improve their understanding of Japan’s unique historical, socio-economic, and political constraints; the actual changes taking place; and implications of those changes for the U.S.-Japan alliance and regional security.
 Participants will also exchange views with Japanese interlocutors on the regional and global security environment as well as the domestic challenges facing the United States and Japan.

 Sasakawa USA partnered with the International Center for Journalists (ICFJ) to advertise the program and to solicit applications.
 ICFJ is a non-profit institution working to empower journalists to deliver trustworthy news that is essential for vibrant societies by helping build the expertise and storytelling skills of reporters worldwide.
 Sasakwawa USA partnered with ICFJ in recognition of the importance of the role of the media in facilitating understanding between the people of the United States and Japan, and to promote unbiased and accurate reporting by American journalists on developments in Japan.